Curt Swan

 feature Superman, Batman, and Wonder Woman.
 Ramos copied the image of

 Superman from the cover of Superman #147 (August 1961).
+The cover

-The cover was originally penciled by Curt Swan and inked by Stan Kaye.
-The painting is currently on display at the
+was originally penciled by Curt Swan and inked by Stan Kaye.
+The painting

-de Young Fine Arts Museums in San Francisco with no credit to Swan and
+is currently on display at the de Young Fine Arts Museums in San Francisco

 In 1981, Andy Warhol produced Superman prints copied from Swan and

 Anderson in Action Comics #430 (December 1973).
-The
+The complete

-complete Myths portfolio contains ten fictional
+Myths portfolio contains ten fictional characters from American

-characters from American pop culture printed with diamond
+pop culture printed with diamond dust.
+Superman (F. & S.

-regular edition copies and 60 variations of proofs.
-In 2017, a
+II.260) is limited to 200 regular edition copies and 60 variations of

-regular edition sold at auction for $218,750.
-Swan and Anderson are
+proofs.
+In 2017, a regular edition sold at auction for $218,750.
+Swan

-artwork by Kurt Schaffenberger in 1961.
+swiped Superman artwork by Kurt Schaffenberger in 1961.

 In 2015, Mel Ramos copied another image by Curt Swan and Stan Kaye.
+The image of Lois Lane as

 "Supergirl"

-originally appeared on the cover of Action Comics #274
+originally appeared on the cover of Action Comics #274 (March

-(March 1961).
-The telescoping Supergirl logo was created by Ira Schnapp based on a design by Joe Shuster.
-The oil painting is currently held by the Louis K. Meisel Gallery in New York City with no credit to the original artists.
+The oil painting is currently held by the Louis K. Meisel Gallery in New

 -

-On September 18, 1996, a eulogy for Curt Swan was presented by historian and
+On September 18, 1996, a eulogy for Curt Swan was presented by

-Cartoonists Society in Weston.
+the National Cartoonists Society in Weston.

-Six previously unpublished pages by Swan appear as a flashback
+Six previously unpublished pages by Swan appear as a flashback sequence

-sequence in Superman: The Wedding Album (December 1996).
-Pages 40–45 were inked by Jackson "Butch"
+(December 1996).
+Pages 40–45 were inked by Jackson "Butch" Guice.

-and gratitude to -- Curt Swan: Honorary Legionnaire."
+Memory of -- and gratitude to -- Curt Swan: Honorary Legionnaire."

 In June 1997, Curt Swan was posthumously inducted into the Will Eisner Comic